SMTG-Bham/doped/docs/known_MP_ground_states.md

 There are many (other) low energy polymorphs of titanium dioxide on the MP database, but typically only these phases are relevant for competing phase calculations and chemical potentials.

-TODO: Check on Backup; CSI/CTI phase diagram -- we did TiO2?

 #### Tin Dioxide (SnO₂)
-- `mp-856` is the true rutile (tetragonal) `P4₂/mnm` ground-state structure of tin dioxide, correctly predicted as the lowest energy tin dioxide phase in the MP database (EaH = 0 eV/atom).
+- `mp-856` is the true rutile (tetragonal) `P4₂/mnm` ground-state structure of tin dioxide, correctly predicted as the lowest energy tin dioxide phase in the MP database (EaH = 0 eV/atom), and with static hybrid DFT calculations.
 Citation: https://doi.org/10.1021/acs.jpcc.3c05204

 There are many (other) low energy polymorphs of tin dioxide on the MP database, but typically only this phase is relevant for competing phase calculations and chemical potentials.

-TODO: Check on Backup; CSI/CTI phase diagram -- we did SnO2?

 #### Tungsten Tri-Oxide (WO₃)
 WO₃ is a particularly difficult case, having many many low-energy polymorphs listed on the MP database,